minoa-lang/reference/src/expressions/closure-expressions.md

 Closures may also be marked as `unsafe`, this means that their body is an unsafe context, but does not make the closure itself `unsafe` to do operation on.
 This is equivalent to `fn { unsafe { ... } }`

-Closures can also be marked as `async`, this is similar to [`async` blocks](./block-expressions.md#async-blocks-), but allowing arguments to be passed.
+Closures can also be marked as `async`, this is similar to [`async` blocks], but allowing arguments to be passed.

 ## Shorthand arguments [↵](#closure-expressions)